Interview with Einar Augedal, CEO at Bluestone

 E.A.: Absolutely.
 I just happened to come across a very interesting report called To be or not to be; The future of the telco business model prepared by Deloitte.
 It turns out that in 2030 more than a third of the entire population will replace display-focused communication with conversational-centered communication.

-In simpler words, instead of browsing the Internet while searching for the products, the next generation of customers will simply communicate with virtual assistants either in stores or through the Internet.
+In simpler words, instead of browsing the Internet while searching for products, the next generation of customers will simply communicate with virtual assistants either in stores or through the Internet.
 As voice is the most natural communication method, I’m pretty sure a voice assistant feature will become standard for a lot of stores.

 Q: According to Ventana Research, by 2021, 50% of organizations will use modern dedicated PIM to manage product processes and provide high-quality product experiences.
 In your opinion, why is Product Information Management so important?